ItaiOz/TicTacToe/README.md

 ### The program implements an online Tic Tac Toe game between two users intercating through io socket framework.
 Mini-game was developed in JavaScript using NodeJs environment in order to take adavntage of express and scoket io frameworks to cummunicate between server and client side.

+## Installation
+1 - Clone repository
+2 - On terminal, open project's direcory and run npm / yarn install 3 - Run "node server.js" to start the server
+4 - On your browser, enter "http://localhost:3000"

 Website has one screen which is the playing board.
 Game is starting once two players are connecting to the game.

 We'll take an overview at four different game situations